Our Raffles Hotel Singapore Review gives you a glimpse inside this world famous luxury hotel.

 Raffles Singapore High Tea

-Another iconic Raffles Hotel Singapore experience is partaking in afternoon tea in the Grand Lobby.
+Another iconic Raffles Hotel Singapore experience is partaking in the Raffles afternoon tea in the Grand Lobby.

 Here well-heeled hotel guests and locals partake in elegant sandwiches and sumptuous cakes and desserts to the accompaniment of a live harpist.